 For the past ten years, he has also been directing his own films.

-As a specialist for super slow-motion, food and liquid beauty filming he earned serious reputation.
+As a specialist for super slow-motion, food and liquid beauty filming he earned a serious reputation.

-Furthermore, he is passionate about shooting of sport-event promos.
+Furthermore, he is passionate about shooting sport-event promos.

-After his study at the School of Arts in Utrecht (Bachelor) and the Portsmouth University (European Media Masters of Arts) he started working as an independent producer.
+After his studies at the School of Arts in Utrecht (Bachelor) and the Portsmouth University (European Media Masters of Arts) he started working as an independent producer.

 The last twenty years he produced more than 500 different corporate, documentary and fiction productions.